How to Cook Spaghetti Squash: A Nutritious and Versatile Dish

 No, microwaving spaghetti squash will result in a softer texture, resembling mashed squash rather than the desired noodle-like strands.
 Baking is the recommended method for achieving the best results.

-READ MORE How to Draw a Frog: A Step-by-Step Guide for Beginners
+READ MORE How to Play Wordle: A Comprehensive Guide

 2. Can I freeze cooked spaghetti squash?